S-andres0694/Personal-Portfolio-Template/index.md

       - Maven
       - JUnit
       - OOP
+      - C
+      - Systems Programming and Unix Systems
     description:
       - '<span class="font-bold">Relevant Courses: Foundations of Computation (Algorithms and Data Structures), Advanced Programming Projects (Python and Haskell) and The Internet and The Web (Networks and Programming Web Applications)</span>'
       - 'Completed the International Year One of Computer Science Foundational Course with High Merit.'
+      - "Grade: Distinction, GPA of 17.9/20.0 equivalent to Dean's List"
 certifications:
   - name: Responsive Web Design Certification
     date: Aug 2024